What is battery grade lithium, and why is it important?

 The high demand for battery-grade lithium

-The boom in global electric vehicle (EV) sales and the push for a transition to renewable energy has caused a dramatic increase in demand for high-quality lithium hydroxide.
+The boom in global electric vehicle (EV) sales and the push for a transition to renewable energy has caused a dramatic increase in the demand for high-quality battery-grade lithium (lithium hydroxide and lithium carbonate).
 By 2035, it is predicted that the most prominent automotive market segment will be fully electric vehicles.

-Currently, there is a gap between the supply and demand for lithium, meaning the demand for lithium is greater than its availability.
-As the EV and clean energy market continue to grow, so too will the disparity between the demand and availability of high-quality lithium hydroxide.
+Currently, there is a gap between the supply and demand for lithium; meaning the demand for lithium is greater than its availability.
+As the EV and renewable energy market continue to grow, so too will the disparity between the demand and availability of high-quality battery-grade lithium (lithium hydroxide and lithium carbonate).
 This may result in limited availability of EVs and products that rely on renewable energy for consumers.

 Bottleneck at the lithium refining stage